UniMath/agda-unimath/CONTRIBUTING.md

   manual maintenance is required for this file.

 - **Python scripts formatting**: Performs `autopep8` formatting on python scripts.
+Note that this script takes care of most formatting for python scripts, so you should not worry about formatting them.

 - **CSS, JS, YAML and Markdown (no codeblocks) formatting**: Performs basic formatting tasks such as enforcing the 80-character line limit, formatting markdown tables, among others.
+Note that this script takes care of all formatting for these file types, so you should not worry about formatting such files.

 ## The `make website` tool